alexandreroget/MM_Propagation/README.md

 }
 ```

-`initial_fields` is defined in a `ComplexArraysContainer` of size $M$.
+`initial_fields` is defined in a `ComplexArraysContainer` of size $M \times NT$.
 Each element of the vector contains the initial field of a mode.
 For example, `initial_fields[0]` contains all values of $\Phi^{(0)}(Z=0,:)$.

 ## Run the propagation on CPU